 — pøl revair (@PaulRivieri) April 12, 2018

-How much baking soda does it take to raise alkalinity?
+How much baking soda does it take to raise alkalinity in a hot tub?

-For example, if your hot tub holds six hundred gallons of water, add six tablespoons.
+Use one tablespoon of baking soda per every one hundred gallons of water in a hot tub to raise the alkalinity.
+For example, if a hot tub holds six hundred gallons of water, add six tablespoons.

 Add the amount of baking soda you need, depending on the number of gallons of water in your hot tub.
 Then turn on the jets of your hot tub.
 This allows the water to circulate.
 Keep the jets on for two to four hours.